 Many Christians have what we might call a “cultural holiness.”
 They adapt to the character and behavior pattern of Christians around them.
 As the Christian culture around them is more or less holy, so these Christians are more or less holy.
 But God has not called us to be like those around us.
 He has called us to be like Himself.
 Holiness is nothing less than conformity to the character of God.

-Colossians 3:12-14 mentions some of the characteristics of being holy.
-In this passage, Paul says,
+Colossians 3:12-14 mentions characteristics of being holy.
+In this scripture passage, Paul says,

 [A]s the elect of God, holy and beloved, put on tender mercies, kindness, humbleness of mind, meekness, longsuffering; bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave you, so you also must do.
 But above all these things put on love, which is the bond of perfection.